-The median nerve roots are the four nerve roots located in the lower cervical (neck) and upper thoracic (middle back) segments of your spine.
+The median nerve roots are the five nerve roots located in the lower cervical (neck) and upper thoracic (middle back) segments of your spine.
 This group of nerve roots eventually forms what is more correctly termed the median nerve, which is the only nerve that passes through the carpal tunnel.
-Roots C5, C6, C7, C8 and T1 branch from your spinal cord, pass through the intervertebral foramina (spaces between vertebrae through which nerves travel) and form a union known as the brachial plexus.
-Brachial plexus nerve fibers proceed through the neck, armpit and arm.
+Roots C5, C6, C7, C8 and the T1 branch from your spinal cord, pass through the spinal foramina (spaces between vertebrae through which nerves travel) and form a union known as the brachial plexus, which proceed through the neck, armpit and arm.
 Read on to learn about how the median nerve roots affect carpal tunnel syndrome, along with the treatment options available for this painful condition.

-- Paresthesia, which is the “pins and needles” sensation associated with a limb that has “fallen asleep”
+- Paresthesia, which is a pins and needles sensation associated with a limb that has fallen asleep

-- Atrophy of thenar muscles (muscles in the lower palm of the hand and at the base of the thumb) which are innervated by the median nerve
+- Thenar atrophy (wasting away of the muscles in the lower palm of the hand and at the base of the thumb) which are stimulated by the median nerve

-Bear in mind that nerve compression may occur at several adjacent sites simultaneously in the arms and hands, including compression of the radial nerve roots and ulnar nerve roots.
-Improper identification of the precise point or points of a pinched median nerve yield hasty, incorrect CTS diagnoses, which may lead to unproductive, or even counterproductive, therapy regimens.
+Median nerve compression may occur at several adjacent sites simultaneously in the arms and hands.
+Improper identification of the precise point or points of a pinched median nerve could produce a hasty and incorrect CTS diagnoses, which may lead to unproductive, or even counterproductive, therapy regimens.

-When you speak with your physician about the possibility that you may be suffering from CTS or compression of the median nerve roots, he or she will likely perform a full physical exam, ask you about the severity of your symptoms, and conduct an MRI or CT scan.
-If you attempt a regimen of conservative therapies, but find them to be ineffective, you may begin to consider a spinal operation, especially if tests show nerve root compression in the spine.
+Therefore, it is crucial to speak with your doctor about the possibility that you may be suffering from CTS or compression of the median nerve roots.
+He or she will likely perform a full physical exam, ask you about the severity of your symptoms and conduct an MRI or CT scan.

 Treatment for carpal tunnel syndrome